jostmey/RestrictedBoltzmannMachine/README.md

 `julia generate.jl > generate.out`

+The script may need to be run twice if the image package needs to install additional software.
 A sequence of samples will be saved in the image file `generate.png`.
 To classify the handwritten digits in the test set, run the following command.

 `julia classify.jl > classify.out`